 I created the navigation graphics in Microsoft Paint using the 16-color default palette.
 I created the css file and all the html files using Windows Notepad.
 Really.

-I created the PDQ Instant Egg Nog ad page
+PDQ Instant Egg Nog

 Wondering where you can get some instant egg nog?
 Good luck.
 PDQ Instant Egg Nog was made by KRIM-KO Corporation until the company folded in the 1970's.
 The PDQ trademark was then taken up by Ovaltine, but they gave up on the brand in the 1990's.